Module adcp.webhook_sender

 On retry, prefer :meth:

-resendover calling this again —resendreplays the exact same bytes, whereas re-invokingsend_mcpwith the "same" args would produce a freshtimestampand potentially a different serialized body, which the receiver would dedupe but with different observed payload data. async def send_property_list_changed(self,
+resendover calling this again —resendreplays the exact same bytes, whereas re-invokingsend_mcpwith the "same" args would produce a freshtimestampand potentially a different serialized body, which the receiver would dedupe but with different observed payload data.:param token: Buyer-supplied token from

 *,